Anaminus/roblox-library/modules/Scope/README.md

 - A task must not produce an error.
 - A task must not yield.
-- A task must finalize only once; cleaning an already cleaned task should be a no-op.
+- A task must be idempotent.
+That is, it must finalize only once; cleaning an already cleaned task should be a no-op.
 - A task must not cause the production of more tasks.

 When cleaning, certain known types are handled in specific ways.
 The